 The established cell line used in Nobivac 1-Rabies has been extensively tested for freedom from contaminating agents.
 In addition, use of an established cell line yields a vaccine of consistent potency from serial to serial.
 Nobivac 1-Rabies has proven to be uniformly safe in experimental tests and no significant adverse reactions were reported in extensive clinical trials of the vaccine.

-A duration of immunity study, conducted in accordance with federal regulation and under U.S. Department of Agriculture direction, demonstrated that a 1 mL dose met federal guidelines for protection of dogs and cats against virulent challenge administered more than a year after vaccination.
+Duration of immunity studies, conducted in accordance with federal regulation and under U.S. Department of Agriculture direction, demonstrated that a 1 mL dose met federal guidelines for protection of dogs, cats and ferrets against virulent challenge administered more than a year after vaccination.

 2. Use entire contents when first opened.